terahlunah/mana/README.md

 - ### Minimalist
   - Simple to parse and run.
   - Contain the minimum it needs to be useful and delegate as needed to the host.
-  - Light and consistent syntax
+  - Light and consistent syntax.
 - ### Expressive
   - Primitives should be powerful enough to support most use cases out of the box.
   - Changing behavior should only need minimal code changes.